PhilipAxelrod/blog/_posts/2022-08-07-pear-tags-intro.md

 The fingerprint closest to its current measurement is the devices' location.
 Fancier Wi-Fi algorithms can get more precise location estimates by interpolating between nearby fingerprints.

-Wi-Fi fingerprinting can achieve an accuracy in single digit meters and functions well indoors, which is why I ultimately decided to use it for PearTags.
+The best Wi-Fi fingerprinting implementations can achieve a minmum accuracy of 1.3 meters and functions well indoors[\[1\]](https://web.stanford.edu/~skatti/pubs/sigcomm15-spotfi.pdf), which is why I ultimately decided to use it for PearTags.

 ## Creating a simple proof of concept